computablefacts/integration/powershell/materialize-sql/README.md

 PS > ./Get-CsvFromMaterializeSql.ps1 my_request.txt -CfApiKey <your_api_key> -CfApiUrl <your_url_root>
 ```

-By default, the command will get the results 10 rows for each API call.
+By default, the command will get the results 100 rows for each API call.
 You can change this by adding the `-RowsPerPage` parameter.

 ```
-PS > ./Get-CsvFromMaterializeSql.ps1 -RowPerPage 50 -CfApiKey <your_api_key> -CfApiUrl <your_url_root>
+PS > ./Get-CsvFromMaterializeSql.ps1 -RowPerPage 500 -CfApiKey <your_api_key> -CfApiUrl <your_url_root>
 ```

-The result will be formatted as a CSV file and displayed to the screen.
-If you want to save the result to a file, just append `| Out-File my_results.csv` after the command.
+The result will be objects displayed to the screen.
+If you want to save the result to a file, just append `| Export-Csv -Path my_results.csv` after the command.